The Visitors (song): Reception

 "The Visitors" was released as the album's second (and final) single in the US instead of "Head over Heels," which remained as the B-side.

 The single peaked just outside the Top 60 at No. 63 on the singles chart in the U.S., and a double A-sided "The Visitors/When All Is Said and Done" 12" single reached No. 8 on the Billboard dance chart.
-The song was also remixed by Greg Silva subscription DJ remix service, Hot Tracks, into a much longer version that brought additional club play.
-This was the single most-requested remix by Hot Tracks, and was featured in Volume One of The Best of Hot Tracks.
-AllMusic reviewer Bruce Eder retrospectively described the song as "a topical song about Soviet dissidents that also manages to be very catchy."
+AllMusic staff reviewer Bruce Eder retrospectively described the song as "a topical song about Soviet dissidents that also manages to be very catchy."